Practice Essentials

 United States

-The incidence of an acute rheumatic episode following streptococcal pharyngitis is 0.5-3%.
-The peak age is 6-20 years.
-Although the incidence of ARF has steadily declined, the mortality rate has declined even more steeply.
-Credit can be attributed to improved sanitation and antibiotic therapy.
-Several sporadic outbreaks in the United States could not be blamed directly on poor living conditions.
-New virulent strains are the best explanation.
+While the incidence of ARF has steadily declined, the mortality rate has declined even more steeply.
+Credit for the decline can be given to improved sanitation and antibiotic therapy.
+Nevertheless, while rheumatic fever in the 21st century appears to be largely a disease of crowding and poverty, several sporadic outbreaks in the United States could not be blamed directly on poor living conditions; new virulent strains are the best explanation.

 In Hawaii, the incidence of ARF has remained several times higher than in the continental United States, particularly among ethnic Polynesians.
 Unusual group A streptococci emm types that are uncommon in the continental United States appear to play a significant role in the epidemiology of ARF in Hawaii.
 [19]